 - Clothing – seasonal / rain gear/ sturdy shoes

 - First Aid Kit / Medicines / Prescription Drugs

 - Special Items – for babies and the elderly

 - Toiletries / Hygiene items / Moisture wipes

 - Tarp to cover holes if needed.

 - Water purification tablets

-- Waterless soap saves water for drinking
+- Waterless soap, this saves water for drinking

 - Flashlight / Batteries